getgrav/grav-learn/pages/17/16.grav-premium/18.yetisearch-pro/doc.md

 * **The search modal stays instant.** Results based on keywords appear as the visitor types.
 Once they pause, a second request ranks by meaning and replaces the results.
 No keystroke waits on the API.
 * **Short queries** (under **Minimum Query Length**, 3 characters by default) use keywords only.
 * **Nonsense doesn't match.** A query like "asdf" returns nothing rather than whatever page happens to be closest.
+From **2.1.1**, YetiSearch Pro measures where that cutoff belongs for your own content: after each full embedding run it embeds a handful of meaningless test phrases, sees how closely they match your pages, and sets the cutoff just above that.
+The YetiSearch Pro page in Admin Next and `embed --status` both show the current cutoff.
 * **If the API fails** or takes longer than **Search Timeout** (5 seconds), the search falls back to keywords.
 * The JSON endpoint accepts `semantic=0` to ask for keyword ranking only, and reports `"semantic": true` when meaning was part of the ranking.